red/web-red/content/en/_index.md

       Red is more than just a language.
 It's a language construction set.
-      Whether you’re writing a device driver, a platform-native GUI application, or a shared library, Red's flexibility lets you use a common syntax to code at the right level of abstraction for the task. <br><br>
+      Whether you’re writing a device driver, a platform-native GUI application, or a shared library, Red's flexibility lets you use a common syntax to code at the right level of abstraction for the task.<br>

-      Some dialects (a.k.a embedded DSLs) are already built in, to show you how it's done.
-There's one for writing GUIs, another for vector drawing, a PEG-like parsing dialect, and even Red/System, the system (C) level language is a dialect.
+      Some dialects (a.k.a. embedded DSLs) are already built in, to show you how it's done.
+There's one for writing GUIs, another for vector drawing, and a PEG-like parsing dialect.
+Even Red/System, the C level language is a dialect of Red.

     image: "/images/swissarmy500x280.jpg"
     image_position: "right"